ITSLeeds/TDS/practicals/1-intro.md

 Practical, group computer task (30 minutes)
 -------------------------------------------

+Create a github account (all).
+See: <https://github.com>

-Building on the follow code chunk (but with no copy-and-pasting), create a data frame that contains the names, coffee habits and like/dislike of bus travel for everyone in your group.
+Building on the follow code chunk (but with no copy-and-pasting), create a data frame that contains the names, coffee habits and like/dislike of bus travel for everyone in your group (just 1 computer per group):

 ``` r
 person_name = c(